Von-Braun/Deviantart_Featured_Downloader/README.md

+# Status

+This program is fully functioning and was last tested on 22/01/2017.

 # What This Program Does

 It downloads all images in the featured section of an account on Deviantart.
 The featured section may not contain all the users images.